 At Financial Mappers, we’re big believers in budgeting.
-In fact, it’s no secret that we love crunching numbers, analysing graphs, and tracking our expenses — we chat about it all the time on our blog!
+In fact, it’s no secret that we love crunching numbers, analysing graphs, and tracking our expenses — we chat about it all the time in our blogs!
+Do you want to know more about Budgets?

 But not everyone loves budgeting.
 For some, just the terms ‘income’ and ‘fixed expenses’ are enough to make them melt into a puddle of fear, frustration, and boredom.
 After all, tracking your finances is an exhausting task, right?